 1. Kidlington News Magazine

-The September 2019 edition is now available.
-We have articles and photos
+The September 2019 edition contained articles and photos

 on Scouting, the Kidlington Peace Campaign, Cancer Screening, Gala Day,

 Kidlington in Bloom and information on a survey for cyclists.
-There are the
+There were the

 regular reports from churches, councils and local organisations.
-And as summer
+Back copies

 In the August 2019 edition we celebrated visiting